-New IEC Chapters operate under a one-year probationary period during which IEC National will carefully examine its operation.
-During the first six months, IEC National staff will provide orientation for the new chapter.
-The Board of Directors reserves the right to terminate the IEC affiliation of a new chapter during the probationary period if the chapter is clearly failing to pursue its stated business plan and/or does not provide services and fulfill the requirements to maintain the IEC chapter.
-An official charter will be issued to the new chapter.
+New IEC Chapters operate under a one-year probationary period during which IEC National will carefully monitor its operation.
+At the end of their first year, national staff will conduct a chapter review and provide feedback to the new chapter and the Membership Committee.

+The Board of Directors reserves the right to terminate the IEC affiliation of a new chapter during the probationary period if the chapter is clearly failing to pursue its stated business plan and/or does not provide services and fulfill the requirements to maintain the IEC Chapter.